IndomieGorengSatu/Mie/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!